Winter and Spring Breaks

 These sessions range from long weekends to week-long programs.
 Common to all sessions are combining challenging community service work with a series of visits, tours and guest speakers aimed to give participants real insight into the dynamic communities where they are serving.

-The cost of these programs is around $40 to $60 per person per night.
+The cost of these programs is around $60 to $125 per person per night based on the number of participants and site location.

-- We work in partnership with the City of Rancho Cordova (photos from last year) and the majority of our work is for local low-income homeowners doing exterior carpentry or painting work.
-We will shift to indoor work with nonprofits if the case of rain.
+- We work with a variety of local partners.
+Our work is done with local low-income homeowners and consists of yard cleanup, basic home repairs, handicap ramps, and painting.
+We shift to indoor work with nonprofits if the case of rain.

-- There will be some service learning activities outside of the Rancho Cordova home repair work focused on Sacramento as the capitol, the edible city and food insecurity in the community, and learning about the work of other nonprofits.
-We can cater these visits based on your group’s interests.
-(Photos from a weekend last year, which had similar learning components)
+- Programs incorporate educational activities focused on Sacramento as the capitol, and learning about the work of other nonprofits.
+We can customize these visits based on your group’s interests.